matthieukhl/bookbot/README.md

 # BookBot: Text Analysis Command-Line Application
 ## Overview
 This project is a Python-based command-line application designed to perform static analysis on text files, specifially novels like *Frankenstein*.
-It was developed as part of the **Boot.dev** course title *"Build a Bookbot*.
+It was developed as part of the **Boot.dev** course title *"Build a Bookbot"*.

 ## Purpose
 The purpose of this project is to introduce Python programming fundamentals while working with a real-world use case.
 It involves setting up a professional development environment using VS Code, Git and GitHub.